 - Capacity.
 Lenders want to be repaid, so your capacity to repay the loan is a critical factor in determining approval.
 Capacity will be based largely on the past and projected cash flow of an existing business.
 With a new business, it’s important to include a detailed explanation of how the business will be able to repay the loan by including projected expenses and income based on solid research, not just wishful thinking.

 - Collateral.
 As a secondary safeguard to capacity, lenders may require a certain amount of collateral—basically assets that can be sold, with the proceeds going to the lender— should you default on the loan.
 Collateral may include inventory, vehicles, cash, investments, receivables, real estate and capital equipment such as machinery.
 Some entrepreneurs use their personal homes as business collateral, but beware of the risk of losing your home if you’re unable to pay back the business loan.

 - Conditions.
 Finally, your business plan should detail general market conditions and your business’ competitive edge.
 Demonstrating that you’ve done your homework—such as researching the competition, determining the demand for your product or service, developing a sales strategy, creating a pricing plan and assembling a team of financial, marketing and tax professionals—will go far toward convincing lenders that your plan is viable.

 Turn to Navy Federal

 There’s one more “C” you shouldn’t ignore—your credit union.
 Navy Federal has the products and services—including business loans and lines of credit—that our members need to pursue a successful business strategy.
-Visit Navy Federal to learn more or call Business Services at 1-877-418-1462.
+Visit Business Solutions to learn more or call us at 1-877-418-1462.